 Let’s show examples of using Spark SQL mySQL.
-We’re going to use mySQL in this tutorial, but you can apply the concepts presented here to any relational database which has a JDBC driver.
+We’re going to use mySQL with Spark in this tutorial, but you can apply the concepts presented here to any relational database which has a JDBC driver.

 By the way, If you are not familiar with Spark SQL, there are a few Spark SQL tutorials on this site.

 1. MySQL instance